realA10001986/Time-Circuits-Display/README.md

 To have GPS speed displayed on your speedo, check **_Display GPS speed_** in the Config Portal.

-To let other props connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) know about current GPS speed, check the option **_Provide GPS speed to wireless props_**.
+To let other props connected through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) know about current GPS speed, check the option **_Provide GPS speed to wireless props_**.

-Setting these options gives GPS speed priority over speed from a rotary encoder, and, as regards the speedo display, over other purposes (such as displaying temperature).
+Setting these options gives GPS speed priority over speed from a [rotary encoder](#rotary-encoder), and, as regards the speedo display, over other purposes (such as displaying temperature).
 Checking them really does not make sense when your props are permanently stationary.

 ## Rotary Encoder

 A rotary encoder is, simply put, a turnable knob.
 On the TCD, rotary encoders can be used for speed and/or audio volume.

-For information on supported encoder models/types and configuration, see [here](AddOns.md#rotary-encoder).
+For information on supported encoder models/types and wiring, see [here](AddOns.md#rotary-encoder).

 Up to two rotary encoders can be connected, one for speed, one for volume.

 ### Rotary Encoder for Speed

-The rotary encoder, if configured for speed, allows manually selecting a speed to be displayed on the speedo, as well as to be sent to [BTTFN](#connecting-props-wirelessly-bttf-network-bttfn) clients in place of actual (GPS) speed.
+A rotary encoder for speed allows manually selecting speed to be displayed on the speedo, as well as to be sent to [BTTFN](#connecting-props-wirelessly-bttf-network-bttfn) clients in place of actual (GPS) speed.

 | [![Watch the video](https://img.youtube.com/vi/Y6uu1SU6YJA/0.jpg)](https://youtu.be/Y6uu1SU6YJA) |
 |:--:|